Skip to main content

 Ice-Pick Scars

-Deep and narrow defects with a punctiform morphology.
-These scars usually require targeted and very controlled approaches.
+Deep and narrow punctiform defects.
+These lesions usually require very targeted and highly controlled therapeutic logic.

 Boxcar Scars

-Wider depressions with relatively defined borders, often requiring remodeling support and textural harmonization.
+Wider depressions with relatively sharp margins, often benefiting from structural remodeling support and textural harmonization.

 Rolling Scars